Once you celebrate your twins’ first birthday, you can breathe a sigh of relief. You made it. You did it. You survived.

 I’m sure I made mistakes, but if I check those against my primary goals–keep my girls (wife included) alive, healthy, and happy–I think I did fine.

-I know my girls approve because they happily squawk “dada” while scooting over the floor to me when I get home from work.
+I know my girls approved because they’d happily squawk “dada” while scooting over the floor to me when I got home from work.

 When I look back at my girls’ first year, I have just one big regret.
 I didn’t get more pictures of the two of them and me together.
 I was usually the photographer and thus rarely found myself in front of the camera.